Air New Zealand result: Profit slumps - coronavirus means worse to come

 • Coronavirus: Some airlines may abandon NZ due to high airport fees, government charges: Board of Airline Representatives

-Its shares have slid by 23 per cent since the beginning of the year and this morning will start trading at $2.40.
+Its shares have slid by 23 per cent since the beginning of the year but in early trading this morning bounced up 2c to $2.42.

 As part of network cuts, the airline has previously announced it would cut its newly relaunched Auckland-Seoul service from March 7 through to the end of June in addition to cuts to Shanghai and Hong Kong services.
 Total Asia capacity will be cut by 17 per cent to the end of June.